-As part of the course you will learn to program.
-Programming is a very important skill to learn.
-It helps you to:
+Practical Programming As part of the course you will learn to program developing your python skills from Key Stage 3.
+Programming is a very important skill to learn; it helps you to break down problems effectively, solve complex problems, think logically and learn through exploration.

-- Break down problems effectively

-- Solve complex problems

-- Think logically

-- Learn through exploration